What Is TMJ Disorder?

 - A tired feeling in your face

-- Trouble chewing or a sudden uncomfortable bite -- as if the upper and lower teeth are not fitting together properly.
-Learn more about the pros and cons of teeth alignment surgery.
+- Trouble chewing or a sudden uncomfortable bite—as if the upper and lower teeth aren't fitting together properly; learn more about the pros and cons of teeth alignment surgery

 - Swelling on the side of your face